California Counts

-California Counts is an organization and campaign based in Sacramento, California, United States, advocating electoral reform in that state.
-The organization's focus is securing a statewide initiative in June 2008, specifying that California's 55 electoral votes be divided up not on a statewide basis, but on the basis of the state's individual congressional districts.
+California Counts was an organization and campaign based in Sacramento, California, United States, advocating electoral reform in that state.
+The organization's focus was securing a statewide initiative in June 2008, specifying that California's 55 electoral votes be divided up not on a statewide basis, but on the basis of the state's individual congressional districts.

-Signature gatherers are working to collect the 434,000 signatures that are necessary in order to get the initiative on the ballot.
-As of December 1, 2007, organizers have failed to raise $2 million for petition circulators and their target of 700,000 signatures to allow leeway for disqualified signatures.
-The initiative will not appear on the June 2008 California direct primary election ballot to affect the 2008 presidential elections because of lack of funding and time.
+Signature gatherers worked to collect the 434,000 signatures necessary in order to get the initiative on the ballot.
+As of December 1, 2007, organizers failed to raise $2 million for petition circulators and their target of 700,000 signatures to allow leeway for disqualified signatures.
+The initiative did appear on the June 2008 California direct primary election ballot to affect the 2008 presidential elections because of lack of funding and time.

 Motivation

 According to The Independent newspaper, the campaign, while being presented to California voters as a populist issue, in actuality is being engineered to assist the Republican Party in winning the United States presidency in 2008 by giving the Republican candidate 20 more electoral votes.
 Nearly all the individuals and organizations listed in the "Endorsements" section of the California Counts official website are affiliated with the Republican Party.